aapatankar/docker_playground/README.md

 - **Database Migration Testing**: Test applications moving from MySQL to PostgreSQL or vice versa
 - **Multi-Database Applications**: Applications that need to work with both database types
+- **Data Transformation**: Use dbt to build data models, transformations, and analytics
 - **Learning and Comparison**: Learn differences between MySQL and PostgreSQL
 - **Microservices**: Different services using different database technologies
+- **Data Pipeline Development**: Build and test data pipelines with dbt
 - **Data Synchronization**: Test data sync between different database systems